koomsonkingsley45-creator/Housing-Data-Analysis/README.md

 3. Marketing Basements: Medium-priced homes often have basements; highlighting this feature can help a seller move their property from the "Low" category to "Medium."

 # 9. Conclusion
 This project helped me see how data can take the guesswork out of real estate.
-By cleaning the data and using Pivot Tables, I was able to prove that while size (area) is important,
+By cleaning the data and using Pivot Tables, I was able to prove that while size (area) is important,specific features like AC and furnishing status are what really push a house into the premium price range.